 We live near Lowell, Massachusetts and the fourth graders will be visiting the Lowell Mills museum where they will learn about child labor and the Industrial Revolution.
 They seeing this from Mary Driscoll, a young Irish immigrant’s point of view.
 This is my son’s second read aloud in 4th grade.

 If you want picture books to explore the Industrial Revolution, I’d also recommend The Bobbin Girl by Emily Arnold McCully which is also set in Lowell, MA.
 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 is the true story of Clara Lemlich who led the largest walkout of women workers the country had seen.
+Fire at the Triangle Factory illuminates the dangers that female textile workers endured.

 Maggie’s Door by Patricia Reilly Giff

 If you want a read aloud with an Irish immigration theme, this works both as historical fiction and a great read aloud.
 I’d add the video below to really cement the history in an age appropriate school video.
-Bonus points for its tie in to American History of the Choctaw Nation which can set up a comparison of what happened when new nations immigrated to America versus those who were already here.
+Bonus points for its tie into American History of the Choctaw Nation which can set up a comparison of what happened when new nations immigrated to America versus those who were already here.

 Maggie’s Door is the story of the journey from Ireland to America told by both Nory and her neighbor and friend Sean Red Mallon, two different stories with the same destination—the home of Nory’s sister Maggie, at 416 Smith Street, Brooklyn, America. [chapter book, ages 8 and up]